 Thinks

-The “thinks” section of the empathy map is focused on what goes through your customer’s mind as they perform the actions stated in the “does” section.
-Not only does this break down what goes through their mind during the “does” section but also what they think about the entire experience of using your product/service.
+The “thinks” section of the empathy map is focused on what goes through your customer’s minds as they perform the actions stated in the “does” section.
+This breaks down the user’s emotional state during the “does” section and what they think about the entire experience of using your product/service.

 Some questions to ask when completing this portion might be:

-- What goes on in your customer’s head as they perform the tasks listed in the “does” section?
+- What goes on in your customer’s heads as they perform the tasks listed in the “does” section?

 - What do they think about the experience as a whole?